OneNoxTi/sms-api/docs/api/json/message_status.md

 ---
-id: balance
+id: message_status
-title: Balance check
+title: Message status
-sidebar_label: Balance check
+sidebar_label: Message status
 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Example of request to get the current balance status of the user's account in the [personal cabinet](../../general/getting_started.md).
+Example of a request to get the status of a message.

 `URI: /api/json.php`